joncto/research-services/docs/solrwayback/search/search-synthax.md

 # Search synthax

 SolrWayback have advanced features for search.
-Understanding its synthax will allow you to produce refined and well-scoped search results.
-These can then be used to define a corpus of content for further examination.
+Understanding its synthax will allow you to produce well-scoped search results.
+{: .fs-6 .fw-300 }

 ## Table of content
 1. [Boolean operators](#boolean-operators)